EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ## Success criteria 1: The website should have a user registration and login system with encryption of the password.

 ### Registration
-To achieve the first success criteria I made a funtction to register in the website:
+To achieve the first success criteria I made a function to register in the website:
 ```.py
 # Password validation regex: at least 8 characters, 1 number, and 1 special character
 password_regex = r"^(?=.*[A-Za-z])(?=.*\d)(?=.*[@$!%*#?&])[A-Za-z\d@$!%*#?&]{8,}$"